Colonial Rule In West Africa

 5. What was the primary aim of the colonial economy in West Africa?
 A. To promote industrialization in the region B. To extract natural resources for the benefit of the colonial powers C. To support local entrepreneurship and trade D. To encourage self-sufficiency and economic independence Answer: B. To extract natural resources for the benefit of the colonial powers

-Wondering what past questions for this topic looks like?
-Here are a number of questions about Colonial Rule In West Africa from previous years
+Nna, you dey wonder how past questions for this topic be?
+Here be some questions about Colonial Rule In West Africa from previous years.

 After leaving Oman for East Africa, Sayyid Said established his headquarters in